Things to Do at Santa Maria della Scala

 What to See & Do

-Pellegrinagio Hall
+Pellegrinaio Hall

 Archaeological Museum

-Oratory of Santa Caterina della Notte
+Santa Caterina della Notte Oratory

 Practical Information